d-prieto/2025IBComputerScienceCaseStudy/definitions.md

 https://compliancy-group.com/hipaa-wiki-a-brief-summary-of-hipaa-rights/

 HIPAA (Health Insurance Portability and Accountability Act) is a critical U.S. federal law enacted in 1996 to protect sensitive patient health information (PHI) from being disclosed without the patient’s consent or knowledge.
-It establishes national standards for electronic healthcare transactions, ensuring data security, privacy, and compliance across healthcare insurers, and businesses handling health information.
+It establishes national standards for electronic healthcare transactions, ensuring data security, privacy, and compliance across healthcare insurers.

 <br> The law is structured around five key rules: